-Security SHA-256 When enabled, the BIOS and TPM will use the SHA-256 hash algorithm to extend measurements into the TPM PCRs during BIOS boot.
-By default, the SHA-256 option is enabled.
-Clear Enables to clear the TPM owner information and returns the TPM to the default state.
+Security Clear Enables to clear the TPM owner information and returns the TPM to the default state.
 By default, the Clear option is disabled.
 PPI Bypass for Clear Commands Controls the TPM Physical Presence Interface (PPI).
 By default, the PPI ByPass for clear Commands option is disabled.
 SMM Security Mitigation Enable or disable additional UEFI SMM Security Mitigation protections.
 By default, the option is enabled.
 Data Wipe on Next Boot Start Data Wipe Enable or disable the data wipe on next boot.
 By default, the Start Data Wipe option is disabled.
 Absolute Enable or disable or permanently disable the BIOS module interface of the optional Absolute Persistence Module service from Absolute software.
 By default, the option is enabled.
 WARNING: The 'Permanently Disabled' option can only be selected once.
 When 'Permanently Disabled' is selected, Absolute Persistence cannot be re-enabled.
-No further changes to the Enable/Disable states are allowed. (i) NOTE: The Enable/Disable options will be unavailable while Computrace is in the activated state.
+No further changes to the Enable/Disable states are allowed.
+NOTE: The Enable/Disable options will be unavailable while Computrace is in the activated state.
 UEFI Boot Path Security Controls whether the system will prompt the user to enter the admin password (if set) when booting to a UEFI boot path device from the F12 boot menu.
 By default, the Always Except Internal HDD option is enabled.

-Table 11.
+Table 12.
 System setup options-Passwords menu

 Passwords Admin Password Set, change, or delete the administrator password.
 System Password Set, change, or delete the system password.
 NVMe SSD0 Set, change, or delete the NVMe SSD0 password.
 Password Configuration Upper Case Letter Reinforces password must have at least one upper case letter.
 By default, the option is disabled.
 Lower Case Letter Reinforces password must have at least one lower case letter.
 By default, the option is disabled.
 Digit Reinforces password must have at least one digit number.
 By default, the option is disabled.
 Special Character Reinforces password must have at least one special character.
 By default, the option is disabled.
 Minimum Characters Set the minimum characters allowed for password.

-Table 11.
-System setup options-Passwords menu (continued)

-asswords

 Password Bypass When enabled, this always prompts for system and internal hard drive passwords when powered on from the off state.
 By default, the Disabled option is selected.

+Table 12.
+System setup options-Passwords menu (continued)

+Passwords

 Password Changes

 Enable Non-Admin Password Changes Enable or disable to change system and hard drive password without the need for admin password.

 By default, the option is enabled.

 Admin Setup Lockout

 Enable Admin Setup Lockout Enables administrators control over how their users can or cannot access BIOS setup.

 By default, the option is disabled.

 Master Password Lockout

 Enable Master Password Lockout When enabled, this disables the master password support.

 By default, the option is disabled.

 Allow Non-Admin PSID Revert

 Enable Allow Non-Admin PSID Revert Controls access to the Physical Security ID (PSID) revert of NVMe hard-drives from the Dell Security Manager prompt.

 By default, the option is disabled.